crisidev/smithy-rs-pokemon-service/README.md

 ❯❯❯ cargo test
 ```

-If the SDKs are not getting update after a model change, you can manually
-trigger it:
+If you need to perform a full cleanup:

 ```bash
 ❯❯❯ ./gradlew clean && ./gradlew assemble